Photo of Unlimited Hotsaw

 Powell River has a long history with CANLOG and made a return in 2016 after an 11-year break.
-This year, 2020, will be their 25th anniversary.
+2020 will be their 25th anniversary.
 Powell River is located on the Sunshine Coast of British Columbia, where endless green mountains meet sheltered Pacific Ocean waters.
 Powell River provides a stimulating blend of outdoor adventure and cultural amenities.
 One of Powell River's most memorable events is Powell River Logger Sports.
-Our competition is suited to all competitors, Novice, Intermediate, Open and Ladies.
+Our competition is suited to all competitors, Novice, Intermediate, Open, and Ladies.

 For more information be contact us at firstname.lastname@example.org

 The Campbell River Logging Sports is an event of the annual Campbell River Salmon Festival (SalmonFest) and started as a demonstration show by Wickheim Brothers from Sooke in 1975.
 From 1975 to 1983 the demonstration show gradually became a local show/competition at the annual July 1 st Campbell River Salmon Festival and in 1984 became a full competition and was certified by CANLOG.
 The Competition was also moved to Nunns Creek Park and became a separate event run by the Salmon Festival on the 2nd weekend in August.
 In 1991 the annual Salmon Festival event was moved from downtown to Nunns Creek Park and the date changed from July to August, combining the Salmon Festival and Logger Sports events once again.
 The event is now titled Campbell River Salmon Festival or SalmonFest.